By Michelle Mann –

 Michelle Mann recently received her PhD in History from Brandeis University, and is currently teaching for the Brandeis Writing Program and the Brandeis Summer School.
 Her work analyzes the history and evolution of modern European-Muslim relations in the Western Mediterranean.

 Women as Agents of Change?
-Fresh Perspectives on Gender & Religion, is Wednesday, March 29 from 4 to 6 p.m. at the Hadassah-Brandeis Institute, Epstein/Women’s Studies Research Center, Liberman-Miller Lecture Hall, Brandeis University, 515 South St., Waltham.
-It is co-sponsored by HBI and the International Center for Ethics, Justice and Public Life.
-Speakers in include Brandeis University doctoral candidates April French on Baptist and Pentecostal women in Siberia during the Soviet era, Natalie Cornett on 19th century Polish women’s activists, Michelle Mann on women in Algerian society and HBI 2016 SIR Geraldine Gudefin on Jewish women in early 20th century U.S. moderated by Lisa Fishbayn Joffe, associate director of HBI.
-Free and open to the public.
-RSVP to email@example.com.
+Fresh Perspectives on Gender & Religion, co-sponsored by the the HBI and the International Center for Ethics, Justice, and Public Life. was on Wednesday, March 29, 2017 at the Hadassah-Brandeis Institute.
+Speakers included Brandeis University doctoral candidates April French on Baptist and Pentecostal women in Siberia during the Soviet era, Natalie Cornett on 19th century Polish women’s activists, Michelle Mann on women in Algerian society and HBI 2016 SIR Geraldine Gudefin on Jewish women in early 20th century U.S., and was moderated by Lisa Fishbayn Joffe, associate director of HBI.